mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/add_cli.rst

    You can `add tab-completion <https://hydra.cc/docs/tutorials/basic/running_your_app/tab_completion/>`_ to your app's command line interface.
 This is helpful once you start writing apps that have many configurable components.

-To inspect the log written by our app, let's open a Python terminal and define the following function for reading files
+To inspect the log written by our app, let's open a Python terminal in the same directory as ``my_app.py`` and define the following function for reading files

 .. code-block:: pycon